slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Changes are pre-authorized by two different authorized actors

-Summary: All changes to the source are approved by two trusted actors prior to submission.
+Summary: All changes to the source are approved by two trusted actors prior to acceptance.

 Intended for: Enterprise repositories and mature open source projects.